salimwid/bt5153_gp_group9/README.md

 The input is the reviews which were pre-processed with VADER to do lemmatization without cleaning.<br>
 The sentiment analysis done was polarity scores of the reviews, which are then grouped into either Positive, Negative or Neutral sentiments.
 Reviews which were not in English were dropped.</li><br>
 </ul>

+<h4> Datasets used were listed under the folders 'computed_featured' and 'data'.</h4>